bsm/activesupport-cache-database/README.md

 value = cache.fetch('some-key') { 'default' }
 ```

-To use as a Rails cache store (not recommended!), simply use a new instance.
+To use as a Rails cache store, simply use a new instance.
+Please keep in mind
+that, for performance reasons, your database may not be the most suitable
+general purpose cache backend.

 ```ruby
 config.cache_store = ActiveSupport::Cache::DatabaseStore.new